FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/widgets/grid-tools/Sample Roughness.rst

 .. image:: ../../img/Sample-Roughness-Data/img2.png

-The plugin has 4 methods for calculating roughness.
+The Plugin has 4 methods for calculating roughness.
 Use the Sampling Manning’s tool to access the calculator.

-1. Click the *Sample Manning’s icon* from polygon layers.
+1. Click the Sample Manning’s icon from polygon layers.

 .. image:: ../../img/Sample-Roughness-Data/img3.png

-This layer requires a polygon shapefile with roughness data or digitized data assigned to the *Roughness User Layer*.
+This layer requires a polygon shapefile with roughness data or digitized data assigned to the Roughness User Layer.
 The tool will calculate Manning’s roughness values with three different processes.

 Roughness Polygon Intersection